 Entering and Leaving the Aware State

 Once the meter enters its Aware State, it checks in every 10 minutes (Aware State Heartbeat configuration).
 It continues to take samples on the Measurement Intervals.
-If the intensity continues to be over the configured Vibration Aware Threshold, it continues to check in every 10 minutes.
-If the meter detects that the intensity went below .2 mm/s, it wakes its radio, reports the reading to the gateway, and checks in every 20 minutes with its standard Heartbeat Interval.
+If the intensity continues over the configured Vibration Aware Threshold, it checks in every 10 minutes.
+If the meter detects the intensity below .2 mm/s, it wakes its radio, reports the reading to the gateway, and checks in every 20 minutes with its standard Heartbeat Interval.

 Mode Considerations

 The Mode you select will determine how the data is analyzed and reported.
-While this configuration would be dependent on your specific application, and an expert in that application should decide which Mode to use, the following guidelines may be useful.
+While this configuration would depend on your specific application, and an expert in that application should decide which Mode to use, the following guidelines may be helpful.

 a. mm/s^2